Aider-AI/aider/examples/pong.md

 9. Check for scoring and update the score.
 10. Display the score on the screen.

 Now, let's start with the code.
-I'll provide you with the code changes in the ORIGINAL/UPDATED format.
+I'll provide you with the code changes in an *EDIT BLOCK*.
 Since we are creating a new file, I'll name it `pong_game.py`.

 ```python
 pong_game.py